Ddonq94/mailerlite_REST_laravel/README.md

 What is left

--   Filter API doesnt seem to work (No idea why)
+-   Filter API doesnt seem to work (maybe I will fix this someday)
--   No tests because Lord knows I have taken long enough on this task and my phpUnit is still at the beginner's stage (Still learning)
 -   For the edit and delete endpoints, email address was used, ID did not work.
 -   the Adding user form still needs work